Hey, this is AmBlue. How can I help you today?

 Remember, how smart and strong may be your cloud budget, if not utilized on the right resources at the right time and in the right manner, you’ll end in negative ROI and a cloud resource deficit that can harm your end customer.

-Spend right on the cloud with CloudCADI and have a blast in 2023!
+SPEND RIGHT on the cloud with CloudCADI and have a blast in 2023!

 Categories

-Kubernetes Cost Optimization Practices
+Kubernetes Cost Optimization Best Practices – Part 1

-Cloud containers come with the flexibility to lift and shift applications to any environment, cloud or virtual or bare metal without worrying about the virtual OS, hypervisors, etc. Simplified management, paced up delivery and agility compel cloud developers to hail containerization.
+Cloud containers come with the flexibility to lift and shift applications to any environment, cloud or virtual, or bare metal without worrying about the virtual OS, hypervisors, etc. Simplified management, paced-up delivery, and agility compel cloud developers to hail containerization.
 Kubernetes aka k8s (if you are wondering what k8 means, it’s just a replacement of 8 letters “ubernete”) is a popular open-source containerization platform cloud developers adopt widely.
 According to a recent report by CNCF, there is a 67% increase in Kubernetes developers worldwide which manifests the popularity.

 The sad news is the surge in adoption and usage comes with a compromise in the IT infrastructure budget.
 Enterprises could be wasting nearly 80% of Kubernetes expenses on unintentional resources that are not helping organizations to hit their goals as planned.
 Let’s see in this blog what are the challenges and ways to optimize.

-Challenges in Kubernetes cost optimization
+Challenges in Kubernetes Cost Optimization

-Charged as a whole: A cluster contains multiple nodes within.
-Each node will in turn contain a varying number of containers.
+A cluster contains multiple nodes within.
+Each node will, in turn, contain a varying number of containers.
 Every node that is present inside one cluster is not necessarily part of the same application as others.
 Each node may be handled by 20 different teams for different applications.
 But the cluster is charged as a whole or clusters together by the cloud service providers.
 Billing starts right when a container is deployed into a node.
 The additional cost of $2.4/day is charged for Kubernetes cluster maintenance, software license, disaster recovery, etc.

-Showback and chargeback – Near Impossible: These two processes are vital for enterprises to bring financial accountability.
+These two processes are vital for enterprises to bring financial accountability.
 (Showback is the process that gives visibility to a business unit’s expenses on cloud resources usage for a particular period but not charged.
 Whereas chargeback is where the unit is informed as well as charged based on its utilization.)
 Tagging, which can aid the engineers in cost tracking is not possible in Kubernetes clusters.

 Every penny we invest becomes worthy when it checks the list of features/output we planned.
 When they just stay at the expense side mapped to no production, then the ultimate source for the anomalies should be identified.
 But it is not as simple as it sounds for Kubernetes clusters.
 Spotting the team responsible for most of the expenses is daunting as each container may be utilized by different teams in the enterprise working on different deliverables.
 Each team’s Infrastructure budget and resource cost allocation varies on the other hand.

-Multi-cloud adoptionIn Gartner’s recent survey, 81% of the respondents stated that they use 2 or more cloud service providers to avail of various benefits like overcoming vendor- lock-in, resource discounts, disaster recovery, etc. Kubernetes clusters will contain workloads from different cloud service providers like AWS, Azure, GCP, etc. which further twists the cost anomalies detection and Kubernetes cost optimization process.
+In Gartner’s recent survey, 81% of the respondents stated that they use 2 or more cloud service providers to avail of various benefits like overcoming vendor- lock-in, resource discounts, disaster recovery, etc. Kubernetes clusters will contain workloads from different cloud service providers like AWS, Azure, GCP, etc. which further twists the cost anomalies detection and Kubernetes cost optimization process.

-Dynamic AutoscalingOne of the key reasons for cloud engineers to choose the Kubernetes cluster is its autoscaling feature.
+One of the key reasons for cloud engineers to choose the Kubernetes cluster is its autoscaling feature.
 Depending on the usage demand, Kubernetes scales up or down so the resources suffice the compute requirement during peaks and valleys.
 Further in horizontal autoscaling, containers scale out which may reach from 2 to 20 within a day.
 Kubernetes cost optimization turns complicated because of this unpredicted autoscaling.

 Kubernetes Cost Optimization Best Practices